Blackboard: Etymology and history

 The writing slate was in use in Indian schools as mentioned in Alberuni's Indica (Tarikh Al-Hind), written in the early 11th century:

 They use black tablets for the children in the schools, and write upon them along the long side, not the broadside, writing with a white material from the left to the right.

 The first classroom uses of large blackboards are difficult to date, but they were used for music education and composition in Europe as far back as the 16th century.
 The term "blackboard" is attested in English from the mid-18th century; the Oxford English Dictionary provides a citation from 1739, to write "with Chalk on a black-Board".
 The first attested use of chalk on blackboard in the United States dates to September 21, 1801, in a lecture course in mathematics given by George Baron.
 James Pillans has been credited with the invention of coloured chalk (1814); he had a recipe with ground chalk, dyes and porridge.

 The use of blackboards changed methods of education and testing, as found in the Conic Sections Rebellion of 1830 in Yale.

 Manufacturing of slate blackboards began by the 1840s.
-Green porcelain enamel surface was first used in 1930, and as this type of boards became popular, the word "chalkboard" appeared.
-In the US green porcelain enamelled boards started to appear at schools in 1950s.
+Green porcelain enamel surface was first used in 1930, and as this type of board became popular, the word "chalkboard" appeared.
+In the US, green porcelain enamelled boards started to appear at schools in the 1950s.

+Once synonymous with education, blackboards have gradually become unpopular.
+Since the 2000s, both whiteboards and smart boards have significantly outsold them.